Cajun Chicken Pasta with bell peppers, onions, and tomatoes in a creamy Cajun sauce is a lightened up version of a famous restaurant dish.

 - Add more veggies: You could easily add mushrooms to pack in more veggies.
 Spinach, kale, or zucchini would be delicious as well.

-- Swap proteins: Switch out the chicken for shrimp.
+- Swap proteins: Switch out the chicken for shrimp (like these Cajun Shrimp Tacos).
 You could also try ground turkey or sliced chicken sausage.

 - Vegetarian: Make a vegetarian version with all veggies and add some black beans in place of the chicken.